dr4fters/dr4ft/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: "🐛 Bug Report"
-about: Report an issue while using dr4ft
+about: Report an issue with dr4ft
 title: 'Bug: '
 labels: 'bug'
 assignees: ''